Skip to content

 Since adopting eduMe, Crate & Barrel has:

-Crate & Barrel, a U.S. retail giant renowned for its design-led homeware and customer focus, found themselves in a situation that demanded a new approach to frontline enablement.
-With over 8,000 employees across 100 stores, the company needed a way to ensure every associate - regardless of email status, device ownership, timezone or branch location - received training relevant to their role's goals.
+Crate & Barrel, a U.S. retail giant renowned for its design-led homeware, found itself in a situation that demanded a new approach to frontline enablement.
+With over 5,000 employees across 120 stores, the company needed a way to ensure every associate - regardless of email status, device ownership, timezone or branch - received training relevant to their role's goals.

-In the face of an omni-channel retail environment and thousands of product SKUs, leaders in the organization recognized that their store network needed simpler access to Product Knowledge Training, Behavioral and Systems Training - particularly in light of large-scale initiative to shake up their commerce tech stack.
+In the face of an omnichannel retail environment and thousands of product SKUs, leaders in the organization recognized that their store network needed simpler access to Product Knowledge Training, Behavioral, and Systems Training - particularly in light of a large-scale initiative to shake up their tech stack.

-As a result, Crate & Barrel set out to build a system that connected stores, standardized training quality, and supported their entire frontline through every stage of the employee lifecycle - from pre Day-1, to promotions and beyond.
+As a result, Crate & Barrel set out to build a system that connected stores, standardized training quality, and supported their entire frontline through every stage of the employee lifecycle - from pre Day-1 to promotion, and beyond.

 To do that, they partnered with eduMe.